seanpowell/docs/source/API_Reference/Marketing_Emails_API/lists.md

          <td>list</td>
          <td>No</td>
          <td>None</td>
          <td>Check for this particular list.
-(To list all Recipient Lists on youraccount exclude this parameter)</td>
+(To list all Recipient Lists on your account exclude this parameter)</td>
       </tr>
    </tbody>
 </table>